Claudio Bellucci

-Claudio Bellucci (born 31 May 1975) is an Italian former association footballer who played as a striker and current manager.
+Claudio Bellucci (born 31 May 1975) is an Italian former professional footballer who played as a striker and current manager.

-Football career
+Playing career

 Bellucci started his career with Sampdoria, making his Serie A debut against A.C.
 Milan on 13 March 1994, at the age of 18.
 He made one more appearance for the Genoa-based side, before being loaned to Fiorenzuola of Serie C1.
 In his first game after his return to Sampdoria, on 20 April 1995, he scored two goals in the 83rd and 86th minute of the 1994–95 UEFA Cup Winners' Cup return leg semifinal against Arsenal.
-Arsenal, who won the first leg 3–2, reached to score two minutes before the end of the match, and eventually won the successive penalty shootout.
+Arsenal, who won the first leg 3–2, reached to score two minutes before the end of the match, and eventually won the subsequent penalty shootout.
 He then left for Venezia of Serie B.

 Napoli

-He stayed at Venice for only one season, before signing for Napoli.
-He followed the club's relegation to Serie B in summer 1998, and after two seasons they regained promotion to the top flight.
+Bellucci stayed at Venice for only one season, before signing for Napoli.
+He followed the club's relegation to Serie B in summer 1998, and after two seasons, they regained promotion to the top flight.
 When Napoli were once again relegated, he transferred to Bologna.